dpiponi/pifm/README.md

 Update:
 Fixed problem mentioned below though I don't understand how.
+Maybe someone could look at the code where I set GPFSEL0.

 Update:
 Looks like it exploits some persistent state left over form the original code so